rasrivastava/python_fcc_fastapi/getting_data_schema.md

 - CMD line: `INFO:     127.0.0.1:58948 - "POST /createposts HTTP/1.1" 422 Unprocessable Entity`

-## adding an additional/optinal data
+## adding an additional data which is optinal and if not provided the the default value will be taken

 `published: bool = True`